rawwap/DCDNet/README.md

-# [AAAI 2026 Oral] Divide-and-Conquer Decoupled Network for Cross-Domain Few-Shot Segmentation
+# [AAAI 2026] Divide-and-Conquer Decoupled Network for Cross-Domain Few-Shot Segmentation

 The official implementation of "Divide-and-Conquer Decoupled Network for Cross-Domain Few-Shot Segmentation".